 Travel to all non-Caribbean Destinations

-Most non-Caribbean programs include internal air flights within the destination country so students enrolling for our programs must book through Leah in order to ensure that all students are on the same flights at the same time.
+Most of our non-Caribbean international summer camps include internal air flights within the destination country so students enrolling for our programs must book through Leah in order to ensure that all students are on the same flights at the same time.

 Please visit the web pages and Nitty Gritty sections specific to the programs that interest you for more information on flights, transportation and the use of frequent flyer miles.

 Unaccompanied Minors (UMs) are young travellers, defined by the airline as being too young to travel without direct supervision.
-Depending upon the age of your student on the day of their flight (inbound or outbound) they may be designated as a UM by the airline.
+Depending upon the age of your student on the day of their flight to or from any of our international summer camps, they may be designated as a UM by the airline.
 Some airlines define UMs as those under the age of 12 while others define UMs as those under the age of 15.
 The airlines designed these programs to help provide additional security to your student while they travel.
 If your student is originating from points outside of the US, this may not apply.

 The following overviews your responsibilities should you find that your student is designated as a UM for any leg of their itinerary: